Wisconsin

 Shooting down a drone in Wisconsin

 Even where a drone is violating section 942.10's privacy rule or the new facility restrictions, Wisconsin law gives a resident no authority to shoot it down or otherwise disable it.
 18 U.S.C. section 32, the Aircraft Sabotage Act, makes it a federal felony, punishable by up to twenty years in prison, to willfully damage, destroy, or disable an aircraft, and the FAA has classified drones as aircraft within the National Airspace System since 2012.
 That exposure applies even over the shooter's own property, because the FAA, not the landowner, controls the airspace.
-Separately, arming a drone in the first place is already a Class H felony in Wisconsin under section 941.292, regardless of who is on the receiving end.
+Separately, operating a weaponized drone is already a Class H felony in Wisconsin under section 941.292, regardless of who is on the receiving end.

 Disclaimer